Knowledge base

 This will display the list of folders already present in the hierarchy of your mailbox.

-To modify the default folders that receive spam and advertising messages & social network notifications, you need to do this directly from the Spam Filter and Advertising Filter sections:
+To modify the default folders that receive spam and advertising messages & social network notifications you need to do it directly from the Spam Filter and Advertising Filter sections:

 Alternative solutions for…

-Some email software/clients also allow you to change the location of special folders.
+Some email software/clients also allow you to modify the location of special folders.
 Refer to the official documentation of your application if needed.
 The following links are provided for information:

 … Mozilla Thunderbird

-Refer to this other guide if you are looking for information on assigning specific folders (such as Trash, Drafts, Sent Mail) to the IMAP account and synchronizing them with Infomaniak.
+Refer to this other guide if you are looking for information on assigning specific folders (such as Trash, Drafts, Sent Messages) to the IMAP account and synchronizing them with Infomaniak.

 … Microsoft Outlook 2013